Homemade Christmas Gifts – Easy For You and Easy on Your Budget

 Food Gifts

 If you are crafty, lovely packaging can elevate your creations.
-Collect and decorate jars, baskets, gift boxes with organza, gossamer, or grosgrain ribbon and perhaps a beautifully handcrafted Christmas ornament for a special touch.
+Collect and decorate jars, baskets, and gift boxes with organza, gossamer, or grosgrain ribbon and perhaps a beautifully handcrafted Christmas ornament for a special touch.
 If you start looking out early enough, many soups and sauces come in lovely jars that can be repurposed for gifts.

 Colored cellophane, printed fabric, or sparkly tissue papers are all wonderful ways to present your food gifts.
-Cut a tag out of brown paper, punch a hole and use a piece of twine or raffia for a lovely rustic accent.
+Cut a tag out of brown paper, punch a hole, and use a piece of twine or raffia for a lovely rustic accent.

 Ideas for food gifts might include: